Having SSSS on your boarding pass sucks, next question.

 It means you’ve been singled out based on something arbitrary like when you booked your ticket, or something more interesting.
-Here’s what SSSS means, how to get rid of it and what to expect.
+Here’s what SSSS means, how to maybe get rid of it and what to expect.

-Perhaps you booked a one way ticket, last minute ticket or have had some wacky itineraries in your last few months to countries which are deemed questionable.
+Perhaps you booked a one way ticket, last minute ticket or have had some wacky flight itineraries in your last few months, perhaps even to countries deemed questionable.
+Or, maybe your name is similar to someone on a wanted, or watch list, and you’ve just been unlucky.
 It’s all irrelevant once the SSSS appears on your boarding pass.

-What Will Happen At The Airport?
+What Happen At The Airport If You Get SSSS?

 How Do You Get Rid Of SSSS On Boarding Passes?